Closing Date: Mon 6th Nov 2017

 - Coordinate all aspects of administration and planning for Welcome Dinners in local homes and community venues: approximately one event per month, increasing over time.

-- Support existing volunteers and continue to recruit additional Welcome Dinner Facilitators
+- Support and mentor existing volunteers and continue to recruit additional Welcome Dinner Facilitators

 - Communicate with key community partners, oversee promotions, and attend networking meetings or related events.